 Wow, this DataFrame contains a billion rows of data.
 Let’s run the same query as before and see how long it takes:

-The query runs in 30 seconds.
+The query runs in 10 seconds.
 We can see that Coiled allows us to easily spin up a Dask cluster and query a large dataset quickly.
+It's free and easy to get started with Coiled and run the query yourself.

 Part of the reason this query is running so fast is because we’re using the query optimizations covered earlier.
-We’re querying snappy compressed Parquet files that each contain 100 MB of data and we’re using column pruning to grab the relevant columns for the query.
+We’re querying snappy compressed Parquet files that each contain 100 MB of data and Dask DataFrame automatically uses column pruning to grab the relevant columns for the query.

 pandas is a fine technology for smaller datasets, but when the data volume is large, you’ll want to use a cluster computing technology like Dask that can scale beyond the limits of a single machine.